2.6 C

 Exploring Långholmen and its green spaces serves as a peaceful escape, preserving nature’s tranquility in the heart of Stockholm.

-Plan Your Visit to Långholmen
+Plan your visit to Långholmen

 Whether you’re interested in history, nature, or a unique hotel experience, Långholmen has something to offer.
 In essence, exploring Långholmen promises a memorable adventure, blending the past with the present in a stunning natural setting.